GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (129) .md

 **Duration**: 1 hour

 **Effect**: A creature you touch becomes enchanted in such a way that it treats liquids as a solid object. this cause it to be able to stand atop such a material and potential form it, but also causes it to function like a barrier to it.
-The narrator determines if a substance is considered as hard as wood, stone, or metal to them- but clouds are functionally as stone to the subject.
+The narrator determines if a substance is considered as hard as wood, stone, or metal to them.

 **At Higher Tiers**: Each tier beyond minimum increases the duration by 2 hours.